SamsTheNerd/ducky-periphs/docs/peripherals/Focal-Port.md

 <br clear="center">

 <p valign="left">
 This peripheral lets you read and write between <a href="https://modrinth.com/mod/hex-casting/">Hex Casting</a> and ComputerCraft.
 On the hex casting side this will act just like a focus in an item frame.
-On the computercraft side you can use <a href="#readIota">readIota()</a> and <a href="writeIota">writeIota()</a> to work with the data.
+On the computercraft side you can use readIota() and writeIota() to work with the data.

+<b>This block requires Hex Casting to be installed.
+It will not show up without it.</b>
 </p>

 <br clear="right">